NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.1 =
+This is a minor maintenance update which fixes a couple of small bugs.

 = 1.2 =
 This update adds new template tags for notification emails, a new option to customize the time interval and more.
 A new .pot file has been generated, so update your translations.
 Consult the changelog for further details.